There are all kinds of ways to do fasting – you can do alternate days, sunrise to sunset, one meal per day, a weekly 24-hour fast, etc.

 And the other thing is that there may be some negatives to consider.

-You might find the transition from eating whenever they want to intermittent fasting a bit of a shock to the system, but the body will adapt quite quickly and you will find that you only have to push through a few days of stomach-rumbling.
+You might find the transition from eating whenever you want to intermittent fasting a bit of a shock to the system, but the body will adapt quite quickly and you will find that you only have to push through a few days of stomach-rumbling, especially if you work out in the mornings.

 Another thing is that you may initially feel lethargic or grumpy if you skip breakfast, but again, once you have retrained your body not to expect food first thing in the morning, you probably won’t even notice.